Found us from search engine?

 Equally, if one does something uniquely, and later research reveals this can allow you to take advantage of a particular group of users, it’s worth being aware of for when you start analysing your metrics.

 This is a funny one.
 As I just pointed out, a lot of people don’t read the instructions.
 So what are they reading?
 Half the time it’s funny articles about easter eggs the programmers have put in to deal with difficult topics or mischievous questions.

 You might think this kind of thing is a waste of your time, but it’s actually very revealing.

 It’s also worth remembering that there are specific types of searches that people use Voice Search to perform.
 These may change and diversify as it becomes more popular, but right now they’re:

 One of the biggest uses of voice search is for local searches.
-Namely, places they want to go.
-This boils down to restaurants, pubs, shops and bars.
+Namely, places they want to go to.
+This boils down to restaurants, pubs, shops, and bars.